Mooroolbark Soccer Club: 1977: Rise To The NSL

 The club's claim to fame is as Victoria's (and Australia's) first national sporting club side.
 Mooroolbark enabled the National Soccer League to proceed, breaking the deadlock which was then in force between the budding National League and clubs from Victoria, whom the Victorian Soccer Federation had forbidden to join the competition.
 When Mooroolbark joined the NSL, officially as its first entrant, soon three other Victorian clubs, South Melbourne, Heidelberg United and Footscray JUST also joined, enabling the competition to go ahead.

 Mooroolbark's stay in the NSL however, was short-lived.
-Under manager and former player Brian Edgley, the club finished in last place and was demoted back to the Victorian Leagues, but not to the Victorian State League, which it had been a member of from 1974 to 1976, but to the equivalent of a 3rd Division.
+Under manager and former player Brian Edgley, the club finished in last place and was relegated back to the Victorian Leagues, but not to the Victorian State League, which it had been a member of from 1974 to 1976, but to the equivalent of a 3rd Division.
 As part of the requirements for all Victorian NSL clubs in 1977, they had to field a reserve side in the Victorian 2nd Division.
 Mooroolbark finished in a relegation spot and upon their return to Victorian competition the Victorian Soccer Federation saw fit that Mooroolbark should commence 1978 in the Victorian Metropolitan League 3rd Division (today's Victorian State League 3rd Division).